QuantEcon/python-lecture-sandpit.myst/lectures/opt_transport.md

 The above warning message from scipy pointing out that A is not full rank.

-This indicates that the way the problem has been set up means that there is a redundant constraint.
+This indicates that the problem has been set up to include one or more  redundant constraints.

+Here, the source of the redundancy is that the set of restrictions {eq}`sumconstraints`.

 Let's explore this further by printing out $A$ and staring at it.